SineStriker/qt-json-autogen/README.md

 + The class must have a default constructor.

-+ If the class is a derived class, the super class name should be the complete form at the class definition head, because `qasc` is not able to handle the nested namespace.

-+ The `QAS_ENUM_DECLARE` and `QAS_JSON_DECLARE` must be used in the global scope, and the class name or enumeration name in the paren must be the original name, it cannot be a alias defined by `using` or `typedef`.
++ The `QAS_ENUM_DECLARE` and `QAS_JSON_DECLARE` must be used in the global scope, and the class name or enumeration name in the paren must be the original name after macro expansion, it cannot be a alias defined by `using` or `typedef`.

 + If there's a class having a conditional serialization method which is too complex for `qasc` to resolve, you need to use `QAS_JSON_DECLARE_IMPL` to define the serializer and deserializer and implement them yourself.